 Here are some frequently asked questions you may have about Wix:

-Technically no. Wix does gives you the ability to publish a website for free, however, Wix ads will be displayed on your website and you won’t be able to connect a custom domain to the site.
-For this reason, it is unpractical to use their free plan if you want a professional website and you’ll more than likely upgrade to one of the premium.
+Yes, it can be.
+Wix does give you the ability to publish a website for free, however, Wix ads will be displayed on your website and you won’t be able to connect a custom domain to the site.
+For this reason, it is impractical to use their free plan if you want a professional website and you’ll more than likely upgrade to one of the premium plans.

-There is nowhere on a Wix site or the Wix Editor that shows the source code of site so it cannot be edited.
+There is nowhere on a Wix site or the Wix Editor that shows the source code of the site so it cannot be edited.
 Users can only drag and drop elements and add embedded HTML.
 However, if you know what you are doing you can activate Wix Corvid and enable coding functionality.

 Disadvantages Explained – Things Wix Could Improve

-The free plan is unpractical: Wix heavily emphasizes on being free but it’s important to note that with this plan, Wix ads will be displayed on your website and you won’t be able to connect your domain therefore it is unpractical to use this plan if you want a professional looking website.
-To remove the ads and connect your custom domain (essentially a necessary for any professional website), you would have to upgrade to the Combo plan.
+The free plan is impractical: Wix heavily emphasizes on being free but it’s important to note that with this plan, a pretty big Wix ad will be displayed at the top of your page.
+To remove the ad and connect your custom domain, you would have to upgrade to the Combo plan.

-Inability to export data: If you ever decide that you want move to another platform, you’ll have a hard time doing so because Wix does not have an option available for you to export your data.
+Inability to export data: If you ever decide that you want to move to another platform, you’ll have a hard time doing so because Wix does not have an option available for you to export your data.
 To be fair, though, moving to a different website builder or CMS is never easy, even if you use something like WordPress.
 But there you would at least be able to export your blog articles easily.

 Additional Features Worth Mentioning